 You can become a candidate by joining a list of candidates.
 Each list of candidates has a Spokesperson who takes care of the practical matters of joining a list.
 If you wish to become a candidate on a certain list, contact the list's Spokesperson.

 There are different kinds of lists of candidates.
 For example, political student groups, independents and Student Organizations have their own candidate lists.
 Everyone who is eligible to vote in the election can create their own list of candidates.

 Two or more lists of candidates have the right to form an electoral coalition.
 An electoral coalition may not not nominate more than 58 candidates.
 A person may only run on one list in the election.

 A Student Union member who is eligible to vote in the Representative Council elections, or a group formed by Student Union members, has the right to nominate a maximum of fifty-eight (58) candidates.

-All the lists of candidates will be posted on ISYY's official bulletin boards and website on 9th of October.
+All the lists of candidates will be posted on ISYY's official bulletin boards and website in the beginning of October.